Internet Communities. Posting/Editing to Mailing Lists, etc.

-WHO are BMW People?BMW people, if I might be allowed to generalize and stereotype for a moment, tend to be intelligent, pragmatic, thinking individuals.
+WHO are BMW People?BMW people, if I might be allowed to generalize and stereotype for a moment (you have no choice, unless you press DELETE, right now), tend to be intelligent, pragmatic, thinking individuals.
 In approaching modifications (that add visible goodies, and are often called "Mod's" or "Farkles"), BMW folks tend to be guided by concerns over actual measureable gains, comfort, and/or safety aspects.
 Typically, as a group (there are exceptions of course), BMW folks don't buy the Loud Pipes Save Lives argument.
 You'll find mostly stock exhaust systems on BMW motorcycles.
 With some exceptions, BMW folks, for safety, tend towards "All The Gear, All The Time (ATGATT)".

-BMW riders tend to ride a LOT; there are people in the BMW community who routinely log 30,000 to 50,000 miles per year, and there are people who have garnered the Million Mile award ...and at least one person is approaching TWO million miles on BMW bikes.
+BMW riders tend to ride a LOT; there are people in the BMW community who routinely log 30,000 to 50,000 miles per year, and there are people who have garnered the Million Mile award ...and at least one person is approaching, or now has, TWO million miles on BMW bikes.
 There are plenty of BMW's running around with upwards of 300,000 miles on them, and more than a few with double that.

 I have over 650K total BMW miles myself; not bragging, it is just how things were, and I made time to ride a lot.
-Now, as a very senior rider (old coot/fart, know-it-all), I ride little, but have big memories of fun times.
+Now, as a very senior rider (old coot/fart, know-it-all), I ride little, but have big memories (when I can remember anything) of fun times.